 "Music might be defined as a system of proportions in the service of a spiritual impulse."

-Teasing out Crumb's description, my intent as a teacher is first to nurture my students' spiritual impulses and then to help them realize and satisfy those expressive cravings.
-This process—translating vivid aural imaginations into perceivable, communicative, and beautiful sounds—involves the development of both intellectual and physical fluency.
+Teasing out Crumb's description, my intent as a teacher is first to nurture my students' "spiritual impulses" and then to help them realize and satisfy those expressive cravings.
+This process—translating imagined sounds into piano performance—involves the development of both intellectual and physical fluency.
 The mind deals with the language of music (and its system of proportions), and the body negotiates the act of piano playing.
 My students build healthy, strong, and flexible techniques for one purpose: ease of expression.
 Musical meaning should never be lost in mechanics.
 To convey the infinitely nuanced and evocative nature of music, I hold metaphor at the core of my teaching.
 I also emphasize the importance of exploration and play in the creative experience.
 As with anything worth loving, the journey of learning piano is fun, challenging, humbling, and deeply rewarding.

 A passionate and multi-faceted teacher, April completed graduate studies in both collaborative and solo piano, with a pedagogy certificate, at the Cleveland Institute of Music, where she is currently a doctoral candidate.
 Her own mentors have included Daniel Shapiro, Anita Pontremoli, Paul Barnes, and members of the Chiara and Cleveland quartets.
 April has given groups lessons, private lessons, and chamber music coachings, to students of all levels in schools, studios, music festivals, and fine arts centers.
-In the 2018-19 school year, her piano trio will present a series of coachings and masterclasses at the Rivers School in Weston, MA.
+She also co-manages Music for Food, a non-profit organization that uses music to generate funds for food pantries.

 B.A.
 Music, with minors in Art History and English, University of Nebraska; M.M.
 Piano Performance, Graduate Pedagogy Certificate, D.M.A.
 Collaborative Piano, Cleveland Institute of Music